philipturner/metal-float64/README.md

 TODO: Instructions for linking the library from command-line, and how to use when compiling sources at runtime

-Precisions:
+This library redefines the `double` keyword using a compiler macro, making it legal to use in MSL.
+The keyword is a typealias of one of the precisions below, which can be chosen through a compiler flag.
+This lets you easily switch an entire code base to a different precision, and see how it affects performance.
+The keywords `double2`, `double3`, and `double4` are also redefined in this manner.
+Vectorized variants of underlying precisions use `vec<float64_t, 2>` syntax.

 - `float64_t` - IEEE 64-bit floating point with 11 bits exponent and 53 bits mantissa, compatible with CPU.
 Throughput ratio is ~1:60-80 (FMA), ~1:25 (ADD) compared to FP32.
 - `float59_t` - GPU-friendly format with 15 bits exponent and 48 bits mantissa, one bit wasted.
 Must be converted to/from FP64 on the CPU.
 Throughput ratio is ~1:35-40 (FMA), ~1:15 (ADD) compared to FP32.
 - `float43_t` - GPU-friendly format with 15 bits exponent and 32 bits mantissa, 17 bits wasted.
 Must be converted to/from FP64 on the CPU.
 Throughput ratio is ~1:25-30 (FMA), ~1:10 (ADD) compared to FP32.
 - The lower precisions always round ties to zero, do not support denormals, and any arithmetic operator handling INF or NAN will have undefined behavior.

-This library redefines the `double` keyword using a compiler macro, making it legal to use in MSL.
-The keyword is associated with one of the extended precisions, which can be chosen through a compiler flag.
-This lets you easily switch an entire code base to a different precision, and see how it affects performance.

-Vectorized functions of `double2`, `double3`, and `double4` are also redefined, along with vectorized functions of each extended precision.

 ## Features